 A house call is an order by a brokerage firm demanding an account holder to increase the margin account’s equity when it is below the requirement.
-The call is proceeded by losses in the securities bought on margin, which is the credit allowed to traders to purchase additional securities.
+The call is often preceded by losses in the securities bought on margin, which is the credit extended to traders to purchase additional securities.

-Investors must maintain the minimum equity to continue enjoying borrowing privileges in their margin account.
-A house call is typically conducted due to market swings.
+Investors must maintain a minimum equity level (maintenance margin) to continue enjoying borrowing privileges in their margin account.
+A house call is typically orchestrated due to market swings.
 The maintenance margin required is based on the current market value of stocks rather than its purchase price.

-- A house call occurs when a brokerage firm demands an investor to deposit more securities into a margin account to cover margin shortfalls when it is below the standard threshold.
+- A house call occurs when a brokerage firm demands an investor to deposit more cash into a margin account to cover margin shortfalls when it is below the standard threshold.

-- Whereas house calls are based on market movement, margin requirement maintenance is based on the shares’ market value and not on the buying price.
+- House calls are affected by market movements, as the margin requirement maintenance is based on the shares’ market value and not the purchase price.

 - According to Regulation T, if an investor fails to honor the house call within five business days, the holdings in the margin account are liquidated to offset borrowing risk.

 The investment regulations set the minimum amount required for the investor to open a margin account, the initial amount for investment on margin, and the least equity that qualifies the investor to continue borrowing.

 There are typically three types of calls associated with margin investment.
 One such call is the initial margin call, also known as the Federal call, and is made when the account holder has inadequate equity to meet the initial requirement.
 The second call is the house call, also referred to as a maintenance call initiated when the equity falls below the minimum amount needed to offset losses.